top of page

 Ingenuity Studios delivered 313 shots across all 8 episodes for season one of this series.

-The work ultimately included extensive full CG set builds which included the massive crowd scene in episode one, island builds, as well as environmental effects such as smoke, fire, and mist, ocean and water simulations, and more.
+The work included extensive full CG set builds with a massive crowd scene in episode one, island builds, and environmental effects such as smoke, fire, and mist, ocean and water simulations, and more.

 Technology used: